PrestaShop/docs/src/content/1.7/themes/reference/template-inheritance/_index.md

 ## PrestaShop real life example

 In a PrestaShop theme, many pages are very similar, for example template listing products: categories, new products, search results, and so on.
-All of them display a list of product so in PS 1.7 they all extend `catalog/listing/product-list.tpl` (which extends the main layout).
+All of them display a list of products so in PS 1.7 they all extend `catalog/listing/product-list.tpl` (which extends the main layout).

 ```html+smarty